-Automated Teller Machines (ATMs) are electronic self-service banking machines which let you make routine transactions such as withdrawals and deposits 24 hours a day, seven days a ATMs are most commonly week.

-located on the outside or in foyers of bank buildings.
-An ATM is located on campus in the MSAC student lounge.
+Automated Teller Machines (ATMs) are self-service electronic banking machines which let you make routine transactions such as withdrawals and deposits 24 hours a day, seven days a week.
+ATMs are mostly located on the outside or in foyers of bank buildings.
 Be sure to guard the personal identification number (PIN) used to access the ATM from use by anyone else.
 Also, you must be careful when using ATMs at night as robberies have occurred.